Rent safe and private dog parks hosted by locals

 Volunteer to work with dogs at your local shelter

-Volunteering at your local shelter can be a great way to encounter even more different dogs — and make a difference to pets in need as you continue to grow your skills.
-Different humane societies and animal shelters have different requirements, so check with your nearby organizations for next steps.
+Volunteering at your local shelter can be a great way to encounter even more different dogs and make a difference to pets in need as you continue to grow your skills.
+Humane societies and animal shelters around the country have different requirements, so check with your nearby organizations for next steps.

-Remember that shelters can be stressful environments for both the dogs and the humans involved.
-Make sure to attend any recommended courses, follow directions closely, and defer to staff.
-This is a great way to get valuable experience.
-As time goes on, you’ll be able to make more of an impact and provide experienced advice.
+Remember that shelters can be stressful environments for both dogs and humans.
+Make sure to attend any recommended courses.
+Follow directions closely and always defer to staff instructions.
+This is a great way to get valuable experience—as time goes on, you’ll be able to make more of an impact and provide experienced advice.

 At the same time you’re getting hands-on experience with different dogs, you should be investing in your conceptual education, too.
 Theory and practice go hand in hand!
-Neither works without the other in a profession like dog training that is a mixture of both art and science.
+Neither works without the other in a profession like dog training—it's a mixture of both art and science.

 Some ways to grow your knowledge about dogs: